rootacc3ss/rootacc3ss-bolt.diy/.archive/design-int/modern-stack-integration.md

 ## 🎯 Target Technology Stack

-The stack to be integrated includes (refactor new instructions to include ALL of these with the opportunity for more):
+The stack to be integrated includes (refactor new instructions to include ALL of these with the opportunity for ):

 ### Frontend
 - **React** `^18.3.1`